JaaLynch/covid/README.md

 #### Change in mobility

 Google mobility data is missing for some counties, and you can see inconsistencies over time.
-Red is less social distancing.
+Red is more social distancing.

 <img src="gif3/movie.gif" width="900">